DevExpress/devextreme-documentation/concepts/05 UI Components/TabPanel/01 Getting Started with TabPanel/30 Specify View Content.md

                 position: 'CEO',
                 hireDate: new Date(2012, 4, 13),
                 officeNumber: 901,
                 notes: 'John has been in the Audio/Video industry since 1990.
-He has led DevAV as its CEO since 2003.'
+He has led DevAV as its CEO since 2003.',
+                roles: ['Chief Officer', 'Manager', 'Administrator']
             };
-            const radioGroupItems = [
-                'Owner',
-                'Administrator',
-                'Manager'
-            ];
             return {
-                employeeData,
-                radioGroupItems
+                employeeData
             };
         },
     }